Samsung/tizen-docs/docs/application/native/guides/text-input/multi-assistant.md

   }
   ```

-- Set the error callback to be invoked when an error occurs while processing Multi-assistant related tasks:
+- Set the error callback to be invoked when an error occurs while processing the Multi-assistant related tasks:

   ```c
   /* Callback */